 Traditionally, vitamins are more sensitive to heat, light or oxygen exposure than minerals.
 However, trace minerals can lose their high bioavailability if exposed to these factors too due to the destruction of chemical bonds.
-Plant-based trace minerals that are bound to organic salts or chelated with fulvic acid, for example, will have a higher bioavailability which can be destroyed when in contact with heat or exposed to light or air.
+Plant-based trace minerals that are bound to organic salts or fulvic acid, for example, will have a higher bioavailability which can be destroyed when in contact with heat or exposed to light or air.

 A Brief Word on Trace Mineral Absorption

 Why is trace mineral absorption so important?
 If we do not absorb the minerals we ingest, then they do not access the majority of our cells and therefore contribute no benefits to our well-being; aside from possibly aiding digestion, depending on the mineral.
-Malabsorption of trace minerals results in disease and a body that functions at a much reduced capacity.
-It is important to opt for trace minerals in an absorbable form that offer a good bioavailability – such as plant-based trace minerals – so that the body can actually benefit.
+Malabsorption of trace minerals results in a body that functions at a much reduced capacity.
+It is important to opt for trace minerals in an absorbable form that offers a good bioavailability – such as plant-based trace minerals – so that the body can actually benefit.